AsmaeFILALI/spriboot-aks-workloadIdentiy-azsql/Readme.md

     </dependency>
 ```

+**Note**: The use of the latest versions of these libraries is required for the proper functioning of authentication with workload identity.

 ## Specify in the connection the authentication mode as ActiveDirectoryMSI and the msiClientId
 Update your connection string with **authentication=ActiveDirectoryMSI** and **msiClientId=${MSI_CLIENTID}**